charliethomason/portfolio-angular/README.md

 # CharlieThomason.com Portfolio

-The development repository for charliethomason.com, built with Angular 1.5 and Gulp.
+Built with Angular 1.5 and Gulp.